qphonon/phonon/README.md

-# phonon
-Account name is qphonon
-phonon is a package
+# qphonon: a package calculate phonon related quantities
+This package consists of binaries such as fm-forces, and qphonon (to be uploaded).